 The Standard Business bank account is free to open and doesn’t have monthly costs.
 Meanwhile, companies that wish to upgrade their account can join the Mercury Tea Room, provided they meet the minimum balance requirement.
 This cash management account features free domestic and international wires and exclusive partner discounts.

 Mercury’s platform has built-in free wire transfers, APIs, and integrated financial software systems like QuickBooks and Stripe.
-It is a great platform for businesses that prefer to bank online and deal with numerous transactions daily.
+It is an excellent platform for businesses that prefer to bank online and deal with numerous transactions daily.

 Moreover, Mercury savings accounts come with seamless expense management software that will allow you to manage your finances more effectively.